 If you’re wondering about the differences between ETL vs UL labels, you’re not alone.
 It’s commonplace to see labels like ETL Listed and UL Listed on various pieces of technology.
 But what do these safety labels mean?
 What are the differences between the different safety certifications?
-And what do you as a business need to do in order to earn these safety marks?
+And what do you as a business need to do to earn these safety marks?

 What is ETL Listed?